zealousAnemone/strapi-recipes-v4/README.md

 # strapi-recipes-v4
-Simple recipe app created with Strapi &amp; NextJS
+Simple recipe app created with Strapi &amp; NextJS.
+Updated for Strapi v4.0

 ### To run:
 1. Fork and clone this repository